Brian E. Dalrymple: Biography

-Brian Ellsworth Dalrymple is born in Toronto on September 23, 1947.
-He get his baccalaureate in 1970 from Ontario College of Art.
-He worked for twenty-eight years at the Ontario Provincial Police before retiring.
-He begin at the OPP as a forensic analyst in 1972.
-During his career, he contribute numerous articles to industry magazines and journals and made a lot of training around the world.
-He is a member of the International Fingerprint Research Group (IFRG), to which are invited only the most active and creative researchers of the domain.
+Brian Ellsworth Dalrymple was born in Toronto on September 23, 1947.
+He obtained his baccalaureate in 1970 from the Ontario College of Art.
+He was employed for twenty-eight years by the Ontario Provincial Police (OPP) before retiring.
+He began at the OPP as a forensic analyst in 1972.
+During his career, he contributed numerous articles to industry magazines and journals and performed training around the world.
+He is a member of the International Fingerprint Research Group (IFRG).

 Work

-In 1977 start a collaboration between Brian Dalrymple and the Xerox Research Centre to develop a new method of using an argon ion laser to detect fingerprints by inherent fluorescence.
+In 1977 a collaboration began between Brian Dalrymple and the Xerox Research Centre to develop a new method of using an argon ion laser to detect fingerprints by inherent fluorescence.
 The OPP became the first police agency in the world to use this new technology on a regular basis.
-The laser technique is a non-destructive method that allow the use of other fingerprint detection following the laser observation.
-This use of the laser also lead to the use of new staining chemicals on fingerprint to render them fluorescent.
-This technique can also detect fingerprints that could not be revealed by other methods.
+The laser technique is a non-destructive method that allows the use of other fingerprint detection following the laser observation.
+This use of the laser also led to the use of new staining chemicals on fingerprints to render them fluorescent.
+This technique can detect fingerprints that could not be revealed by other methods.